 Some people are trying to argue: “But other courses have nothing of the kind.”
 You know, I can’t be responsible for other courses.
 If you have any questions, please ask their authors.
 They are all lovely people; they will be glad to help you.

 To sum up: We learn word combinations.
 Derive rules if we can and will.
 Definitely do an oral drill.
 And watch my video about learning rules.
+Turn on English subtitles to watch this video.
 All the best!